aislinb/sei-project-4/README.md

  I began by drawing up an Entity Relationship Diagram (ERD) as above to work out the relationships I wanted to establish between the database tables.
 I decided to keep the Minimum Viable Product requirements simple - with users able to create and edit their profiles, create and delete crops to the index page, and create and delete their own comments  on the crops.
 After MVP was reached, I would think about adding more functionality, but I really wanted to get comfortable with the Python models that we hadn’t had worked with for more than a week at this point.

 ### Setup
 I found Trello an invaluable resource while working solo, and was able to keep on top of each detail that would occur to me by adding a card to the project board.
-Giving myself short deadlines and a clear cut-off for MVP meant that I was able to keep myself accountable to stick to the plan, too:
+Giving myself short deadlines and a clear cut-off for MVP meant that I was able to keep myself accountable and stick to the plan:

 ![Trello Planning](/client/src/images/trello-planning.png)